The 1907/15 Mors Le Sanglier - Aero Gp Special

 The parts:

-- Front body/bonnet, a sliced up 1963 Chevy Truck hood front top, left & right corners, then stood on end and coupled.
+- Front body/bonnet, a sliced up 1963 Chevy Truck hood front & right corners, then stood on end and coupled.

 - Rear bonnet/sides & dash wrap around, 1/3 of a barrel that once contained Honey.
 Slicing it up smelled like cooking marshmallows over a fire. (probably a scent of her future adventures?)